 Meanwhile, every year, my in-laws call and email us with a brief refresher on Korean Soellal 설날 customs.
 We usually don’t integrate these customs when they’re on the other side of the country.

-So this post came with the self-imposed pressure to show something for Lunar New Year.
+So this post came with the self-imposed pressure to show something for the Lunar New Year.
 Crafts my kids enjoyed, books my kids read.
 They are important to know and share, and you can read more about Korean Lunar New Year activities and Chinese New Year crafts here.

 I’m aware of the responsibility I have for representation in this corner of the internet.
 In that vein, I need to use that privilege to say that: